XingyuGao1996/XingyuGao1996.github.io/_pages/about.md

 * Ross Fellowship, Purdue University, 2018

-* Best Bachelor’s Thesis Award (1%), University of Science and Technology of China, 2018
+* Best Bachelor’s Thesis Award, University of Science and Technology of China, 2018

 * Seagate Fellowship, University of Science and Technology of China, 2016